shells-dw/streamdeck-totalmix/README.md

 ## What Is This (and what does it do?)

 It's a plugin for the [Elgato Stream Deck][Stream Deck] that triggers actions as well as individual channel actions on the [RME TotalMix FX][] application.
+Note: a RME audio interface/card is needed or TotalMix FX to work.

 It supports OSC protocol support which offers more functionality than MIDI commands (at least I implemented more in my plugin), is more solid than MIDI and doesn't interfere with your already existing MIDI setup.
 The plugin however also supports MIDI wiht a limited feature set in case you don't want to use OSC.